Seattle Epidemiologic Research and Information Center (ERIC)

 Nicholas L. Smith, PhD, is the Director of the Seattle ERIC, Director and Principal Investigator of the VET Registry, and is also Professor of Epidemiology at the University of Washington.
 His research interests include cardiovascular pharmaco- and pharmacogenetic epidemiology, clinical epidemiology, and health services research.
 He has been involved with VA-based epidemiologic and health services research for over a decade.

-Erin Hoffmann, MPH, is the Project Manager for the VET Registry.
-Her overall responsibilities include the day to day management of the Registry operations, general oversight of studies, and management of research staff.
-Erin keeps the Registry running smoothly, ensuring it will remain successful in the future.
+Akemi Miyamoto, BS, is the Project Manager for the VET Registry.
+Her overall responsibilities include the day to day management of the data and biospecimen repositories.

-Yarizel Herrera, BS, is a Research Assistant for the VET Registry.
-She assists with the daily needs of the VET Registry including study recruitment, preparing IRB paperwork, data entry, and database maintenance.
+Tristan Casady, BS, is a Research Assistant I for the VET Registry.
+He assists with daily needs including study recruitment, preparing IRB paperwork, data entry, and database maintenance.